brendanhay/credentials/credentials/README.md

 This library provides a unified interface for managing secure, shared credentials.

-It uses Amazon Key Management Service (KMS) for master-keys and then locally encrypts and decrypts secrets, which are then stored in any of the supported storage backends.
+It uses Amazon Key Management Service (KMS) for master key management, locally encrypts and decrypts secrets, which are then stored in any of the supported storage backends.
+(Currently DynamoDB.)

 The use-case is to avoid storing sensitive information such as passwords and connection strings in plaintext in places such as source control or on